DraconDev/tiles/plan.md

     └── system.rs     # Sysinfo diagnostics

-i wonder if we can style a bit and make the lef
+i wonder if we can style a bit and make the left sidebar look a little lighter